 (4) The CEO must allow the Board’s members and staff access to information about prisoners in custody on information systems controlled and managed by the CEO but only to the extent necessary for the performance of the Board’s functions.

-[Section 97 inserted by No. 41 of 2006 s.
+[Section 97 inserted: No. 41 of 2006 s.
 55.]

 97A.
 Disclosing information about offender for community safety